 Portfolio Margin Loans

 Instead of borrowing against your home, you can borrow against your stocks.
 Margin loans are sometimes marketed as a means to borrow to buy stock, but you can actually use it to borrow against stocks you already have.
 However, if your portfolio loses money, your stocks may be margin-called and automatically sold, so you need to be aware of this risk.
-I don’t recommend using margin to buy stocks (though it is helpful when you are trading stocks before the stock purchases settle).
+I don’t recommend using margin to buy stocks (though it is helpful when you are trading stocks before the stock transactions settle).

-The lowest margin rate I found was Interactive Brokers’s rate of 2.6%.
+The lowest margin rate I found was Interactive Brokers’ rate of 2.6%.
 However, my favorite portfolio line of credit is Wealthfront’s Personal Line of Credit, which has a maximum interest rate of 3.7%.
 You can easily borrow up to 30% of your portfolio, which I’ve been doing for monthly cashflow adjustments to keep my cash low.

 Personal Line of Credit